 The weights sessions would be geared to incorporate technical lifting as well as strength endurance work at this time.
 The amount of technique work would depend upon the experience of the athlete in this aspect of training and may look as follows (the weights used obviously depend on the strength / technical competence of the individual athlete).

-The table above represents a two-week period in late January / early February.
-By this time the majority of the running is on the track and the speed is intensive and aimed at developing speed endurance.
-This is fairly hard two-week period and I would want to include other weeks of easier sessions if needed by the athlete.
-Warm ups would still be dynamic with the use of drills, ladders and hurdles.
+The table above represents a two week period in late January / early February.
+By this time the majority of the running is on the track and the speed is reasonably intensive and aimed at developing speed endurance.
+This is a fairly hard two week period and I would want to include other weeks of easier sessions if needed by the athlete.
+Warm-ups would still be dynamic with the use of drills, ladders and hurdles.

 This period would last from mid-January to late April.
 The progression would seek to increase the speed of the runs and include recovery periods that ensure the maintenance of speed in an environment of endurance i.e. my good recovery would be 12/15 minutes or even 20 minutes.
 This level of recovery is still not complete but for the fewer number of reps being performed should ensure quality running.

 As the phase continues toward its conclusion, sessions of 3 or 4 x 150m or 200m fast with a long recovery can be performed.
 The emphasis on the strength work is for elastic strength with the weight reducing to say 75% of 1 rep max and the repetitions in 3 sets of 5 repetitions.
 Recovery between sets 3 minutes (enough to ensure quality - the speed of movement with control).

 Here I would use a period of 3 to 4 weeks to start to prepare for the coming season.
 This would start to incorporate more technical work e.g. sessions such as 2x4/6x60m concentrating on technique.
 Also starting work from blocks e.g. 2x4/5x30m from blocks.
 I would also include some plyometric work here.